-Alternatively, LIFO is an abbreviation for “Last In, First Out.”
+In contrast, LIFO stands for “Last In, First Out.”

-Under U.S. GAAP accounting standards, the LIFO inventory valuation method is permitted, causing the FIFO vs LIFO decision a discretionary decision for U.S. companies.
+- Under U.S. GAAP accounting standards, the LIFO inventory valuation method is permitted, causing the FIFO vs. LIFO decision to be a discretionary decision for publicly-traded companies.

-Hence, many U.S. companies will present their financials abiding by the LIFO method on their filings and financial statements with the SEC but switch to FIFO for their international operations (e.g. subsidiaries).
+- Hence, many U.S. companies will present their financial statements in accordance with the LIFO method on their filings and financial statements with the SEC, but switch to FIFO for their international operations (e.g. subsidiaries).

 To further expand upon the summary chart, the LIFO vs. FIFO rules under rising inventory costs are as follows:

-- If Inventory Costs Increased ➝ Lower COGS Recorded under FIFO (Higher Net Income)
+- Rising Inventory Costs ➝ Lower COGS Recorded under FIFO (and Higher Net Income)

-- If Inventory Costs Increased ➝ Higher COGS Recorded under LIFO (Lower Net Income)
+- Rising Inventory Costs ➝ Higher COGS Recorded under LIFO (and Lower Net Income)

-Since the inventory purchased first was recognized, the company’s net income (and earnings per share, or “EPS”) will each be higher in the current period.
+Since the inventory purchased first was recognized, the company’s net income (and earnings per share, or “EPS”) will each be higher in the current period – all else being equal.

 With that said, if inventory costs have increased, the COGS for the current period are higher under LIFO.

-- If Inventory Costs Decreased ➝ Higher COGS Under FIFO (Lower Net Income)
+- Declining Inventory Costs ➝ Higher COGS Under FIFO (and Lower Net Income)

-- If Inventory Costs Decreased ➝ Lower COGS Under LIFO (Higher Net Income)
+- Declining Inventory Costs ➝ Lower COGS Under LIFO (and Higher Net Income)

 By contrast, the inventory purchased in more recent periods is cheaper than those purchased earlier (i.e. older inventory costs are more expensive).